celina-lopez/git-blame-me/README.md

 This changes not only who authored the commit but the listed commiter as well.
 It also is something I wrote as a joke, so please don't run this against your production repo and complain if this script deletes everything.

-*I didn't really approve the previous commands, i forked it.

 💖